 - You may be required to serve a probationary period

 - Must be proficient in written and spoken English

 - Selected applicants will be required to complete an online onboarding process

 - Must submit all required documents.

-Preferred Experience: Experience providing professional, independent mental health counseling services in the area of homelessness, Mental Health, Addictive Disorders and Post Traumatic Stress Disorder (PTSD).
+Preferred Experience: Experience providing professional, independent licensed mental health counseling services in the area of Mental Health.

 References: VA Handbook 5005/106, Part II, Appendix G43.
 This can also be found in the local Human Resources Office.